italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 The following sections are describing the details of coherent pluggable functional blocks in more details.

-## Optical Channel/OTSI
+## Optical Channel/OTSi

-The media side of the coherent pluggable is further divided into two functional blocks; Optical Channel/OTSI and Media Logical Channels.
-The characteristics of the Optical channel/OTSI are:
+The media side of the coherent pluggable is further divided into two functional blocks; Optical Channel/OTSi and Media Logical Channels.
+The characteristics of the Optical channel/OTSi are (See section 2.3.1 of {{ietf-impairment-yang}}).

 * This is the pluggable interfaces facing the optical network.